 More than anything, the early days of Demon Hunter will be defined by a player's resiliency with the available Neutral cards.
 So don't be afraid to put together a strong Highlander deck.
 Zephrys the Great and Dragonqueen Alexstrasza can be difference-makers in any deck and should fill much of the void that would normally be filled by class cards.
 This will also allow for extra flexibility by allowing room for stronger Neutral Legendaries, like Archmage Vargoth, which can play nicely with spells like Mana Burn, Blade Dance, Soul Cleave, or Feast of Souls.
 The Demon Hunter may not have a strong finisher yet, but that'll be where Zephrys could come in handy.

 Whatever your strategy may be, try and mulligan for Sightless Watcher to start your game.
-This is a solid Turn 2 play, giving you a 3/2 minion and allowing you to put a potential follow-up or win condition card at the top of your deck to draw next.
+Again, this is a solid Turn 2 play, giving you a 3/2 minion and allowing you to put a potential follow-up or win condition card at the top of your deck to draw next.

 We'll undoubtedly see more powerful Demon Hunter strategies and combos come into play as Hearthstone enters the Year of the Phoenix.
 If we see anything especially handy or game-breaking, we'll update our strategies section.
 In the meantime, be sure to get prepared, because the Demon Hunter comes to Hearthstone on April 7.